 1.)
 We don’t want to mess with published data

 Brent: What melt data should we use?
-My main thought here is that I don't want to draw negative attention to any of our previous melt data...where people begin to question the data we and others have already published using Meltwin.
+My main thought here is that I don't want to draw negative attention to any of our previous melt data...where people begin to question the data we and others have already published using MeltWin.
 I'm not sure how to handle this.
 Some possibilities would include (1) using unpublished data but not provide sequences (maybe just refer to them as Duplex 1, not provide raw data, etc.) so we could publish later in a thermo paper (not sure if that's legit), (2) using previously published data if the free energy values are very similar and we're just focusing on smaller error (again...not drawing too much negative attention to previously published work), or (3) collect new data that will not be part of another project (which will take more time and have some cost associated with it).
-I can see how a direct comparison to Meltwin could be a good thing for MeltR, but I'd hate to do that at the expense of all of the data previously published using Meltwin.
+I can see how a direct comparison to MeltWin could be a good thing for MeltR, but I'd hate to do that at the expense of all of the data previously published using MeltWin.
 This is my major concern.
-Is there a way to tout the data analysis of MeltR without bringing down Meltwin?
+Is there a way to tout the data analysis of MeltR without bringing down MeltWin?
 Thoughts?

-Phil: I think we can say only the nicest things about Meltwin.
+Phil: I think we can say only the nicest things about MeltWin.
 Nothing disparaging at all.
 At the same time, we can talk about reducing error and improving accuracy going forward.
 We would be very careful to say that prior data is still valuable.

 Jacob: I agree with Phil.
-We say, “Meltwin is great.
+We say, “MeltWin is great.
 It enabled a generation of nearest neighbor parameters and all the tools that rely on them.
-Nobody can get Meltwin anymore and its a black box.”
+Nobody can get MeltWin anymore and its a black box.”
 We can leave it at that.

 On not drawing negative attention to published data, this is important.
 Any differences between the analysis below and the published analysis are do to idiosyncrasies.
 I want to proceed with the data we have.
 However, this is ultimately, not our data.
 If we are nearing a complete draft and all authors are not comfortable, I will collect a new data set to use for this paper.